 Required evidence: completed application form

-- Application for reduction in council tax - persons in detention Application form council tax reduction – persons in detention 98kb
+- Application for a council tax discount - persons in detention Application form council tax reduction – persons in detention 99kb

 A person is a member of a religious community if: